Today we’d like to introduce you to Jaimi Morgan.

 One night, while having dinner with our best friends, I mentioned the concept and said that I wanted to open a location here in the Northwest Valley and was going to research the option of opening a franchise location.
 The husband of the couple had a background as a chef and as management in the Food and Beverage Industry.
 By the end of the evening, an agreement had been made that the four of us would open up an independent location in the area.
 With his expertise and with his wife and I both able to work at the store, it was a perfect combination.

 In six-months time, we opened the doors of Let’s Do Dinner in Glendale, AZ.
 Business was booming, and although the work was exhausting, we loved the energy and the vibe.
 Were we selling food?
 Yes, big deal.
 What made it so incredibly rewarding was the appreciation from our customers.
-Moms that we’re exhausted, moms that hated to cook, newly divorced or widowed dads that needed the help.
+Moms that were exhausted, moms that hated to cook, newly divorced or widowed dads that needed the help.
 It wasn’t long before the “meal-prep kitchen” concept caught on like wildfire and several competitors popped up all within a 5-mile radius.
 Luckily, we had an extremely loyal customer base, and even after trying out other locations, our customers would come back to us.
 Eventually, almost all of the other locations closed down but only just in time for the “financial crash” to begin in late 2007.
 For a variety of reasons, we decided to sell the business.
 We were all exhausted and anxious to have more time at home with our growing kids.

 Let’s Do dinner was sold in early 2008 and remained in business for several years.
 The new owner faced some unexpected health challenges and was unable to keep the store open.

-After bouncing around a few different consulting jobs, I decided to return to school and because certified and licensed in Occupational Therapy.
+After bouncing around a few different consulting jobs, I decided to return to school and became certified and licensed in Occupational Therapy.
 I had the wonderfully fulfilling job of working with both pediatrics and geriatrics who needed therapy in order to best perform their normal daily activities.

 However, I never lost my passion for the meal-prep concept and continued to consistently do my own freezer meal-prep at home.
 I constantly entertained the idea of still promoting it in some way.
 Could I write a book, could I do this out of my home, could I take all of our knowledge and resources and help others open their own meal-prep kitchen?
 The obsession for the concept never left me.